Gas-induced perturbations on the gravitational wave in-spiral of live post-Newtonian LISA massive black hole binaries: Numerical setup

 \section{Numerical setup}

 Following the approach used in \cite{Franchini2024}, we model the binary using two equal-mass sink particles \citep{Bate1995} that represent two Schwarzschild MBHs with total mass $M=10^6~\MSun$.
 We set each sink particle radius to the innermost stable circular orbit (ISCO) for a non-spinning MBH.
-We set the MBHB initial semi-major axis (SMA; $a$) to {$a=54.5$} Schwarzschild radii ($r_s$) and eccentricity to $e=0.3$.
+We set the MBHB initial semi-major axis (SMA; $a$) to $a=54.5$ Schwarzschild radii ($r_s$) and eccentricity to $e=0.3$.
 We take the initial SMA to be twice the decoupling radius, theoretically estimated by \cite{ArmitageNatarajan2002}.
 Note that we start from the initial condition of the thin (i.e. aspect ratio $H/R=0.03$), locally isothermal disk simulation in \citet{Franchini2024}, which originated from a circular equal-mass binary evolved for $1000$ binary orbits by \citet{Franchini2022}.
 During the first $1000$ orbits the eccentricity of the simulated live binary increased to $e=0.3$ as a result of the interaction with the CBD.
-We here assume the disk to have a mass $M_{\rm d}=5~\MSun$.
-The disk is 3 dimensional and initially sampled with $N=4\times 10^6$ gas particles distributed with an initial surface density profile $\Sigma \propto R^{-3/2}$.
-We use the Shakura-Sunyaev \citep{ShakuraSunyaev1973} turbulent prescription for viscosity, with viscosity coefficient $\alpha = 0.1$, which leads to a kinematic viscosity value $\nu=\alpha c_{\rm s}H = 0.00016$ in code units at ${R}=3a$.
+We here assume the disk to have a mass $M_{\rm d}=5~\MSun$ {instead of $100~\MSun$ disk in \citet{Franchini2024} to limit the Eddington ratio $\fedd$ at a value closer to unity.\footnote{$\fedd$ is the ratio of the accretion rate onto the binary $\dot M$ and the Eddington accretion rate $\dot M_{\rm Edd}$, which is $M/50$ Myr for our assumed $10\%$ radiative efficiency.}} The disk is 3 dimensional and initially sampled with $N=4\times 10^6$ gas particles distributed with an initial surface density profile $\Sigma \propto R^{-3/2}$.
+We use the Shakura-Sunyaev \citep{ShakuraSunyaev1973} turbulent prescription for viscosity, with viscosity coefficient $\alpha = 0.1$, which leads to a kinematic viscosity value $\nu=\alpha c_{\rm s}H = {7.76\times 10^{18}~{\rm cm}^2{\rm s}^{-1}}$ at $R=3a$.
 The disk equation of state is locally isothermal with the sound speed profile used in \cite{Farris2014}.
 In the initial setup the disk extended from $2a$ to $10a$.
 However during the first 1000 binary orbits \citep{Franchini2022}, the cavity becomes eccentric and the inner edge increases to $\sim3.5a$.